 During long runs, quench your thirst by drinking small amounts of water regularly.
 If you are not hydrated enough, you will be more tired after your run.
 Again, be careful not to drink too much, as this could give you side points.

-On long runs, you will need to add fuel to your system, and it should be made up of carbohydrates.
+In the long run, you will need to add fuel to your system, and it should be made up of carbohydrates.
 The sports drink is the “all-inclusive” formula that is easy to transport.
 These drinks, such as Powerade and Gatorade, are made with water, carbohydrates, and minerals.
 But beware, there are much better quality versions in specialty stores, but be aware that it is also very easy and much cheaper to make your own sports drink.

 If you feel the need to eat, opt for dried fruit or energy bars, such as Clif or Larabar for example.